wireapp/wire-server-deploy/offline/upgrading.md

 ### updates to the inventory

-make sure your inventory sets:
+Make sure your inventory sets:

 # Explicitely specify the restund user id to be "root" to override the default of "997"
 restund_uid = root